alexbahnisch/react.ts-boilerplate/README.md

 # react.ts-boilerplate

-A boilerplate for creating a typescript react based npm packages and webpack apps.
+A boilerplate for creating typescript/react based npm packages and webpack apps.